Are Apple computers immune to infections?

 A virus is not some small electronic germ that floats down your computer’s wires and infects the hardware or software, rendering your computer useless and in desperate need of Benadryl.
 Sure, the end result may be that it kills the computer but generally, the hardware is left unscathed.

 Are Macs more secure?

 Nothing electronic is totally secure.
 Everything can be hacked and all of the major companies such as Google, Apple, and Microsoft are constantly working to patch vulnerabilities on their respective products.
 The secret is in the term “market share” This is what it really boils down to.
 Microsoft has been for years and continues to be the leader on quantities of computers sold with their operating system.
-Check out this chart on Business Insider: http://www.businessinsider.com/apple-mac-lost-most-pc-market-share-in-2016-chart-2017-1 to get an idea on the last couple of years’ computer sales.
+According to StatCounter, around 75% of the desktop computer are on the Windows operating system.

 So think about it; If the majority of computers currently being used are Windows computers and if time and effort have to be spent to create these viruses specific to your computer and operating system, then hackers want it to be as effective as possible.
 It’s only logical that most of them choose to create malware for Windows instead of Macs.
 Hence the reason malware is so prevalent in the Windows world.
 I must add, however, that there has been a rise in Mac adoptions recently and along with that, infections that followed.
 I’ve seen this personally and expect this to continue to grow as they gain popularity.
 Another indicator is a lot of the anti-virus vendors have started offering protection for Macs in the recent years.